Quafadas/cask-laminar/README.md

 ```

 ## Docker packaging
-NOT TESTED FOR THIS TEMPLATE as it's primarily aimed at proving concepts.
+NOT TESTED FOR THIS TEMPLATE as it's primarily aimed at proving concepts, getting started and experimentation.
 PR welcome should you care :-)!

 ```
 sbt> backend/docker:publishLocal